NoChCl/pygameRisk/README.md

             if opposing country has 0 troops:
-                owner of oposing country no longer has that country player now owns oposing country, add it to country list add number of dice rolled by player against oposing counrty to opposing country, from attacking country Ask how many more, must be at least 1 left in attacking country
+                owner of oposing country no longer has that country player now owns oposing country, add it to country list add number of dice rolled by player against oposing counrty to opposing country from attacking country
+                Ask how many more, must be at least 1 left in attacking country

-            In any case, player is free to repeat from the top of the attack phase Player may also chose to move to next phase, again, like placing phase, once you move on, you cant move back
+            In any case, player is free to repeat from the top of the attack phase Player may also chose to move to next phase, again, like placing phase once you move on, you cant move back

             Buuuuuuuuuuuuuuuut.....
 NO. NO NO NO NO NO NO AND N0

         Phase 3: Movement:
-            Player may select any one country that player owns player may select any number of troops, as long as they are in that country, and there will be one left after movement player may select any adjacent country owned by player all steps proceding this step are reversable
+            Player may select any one country that player owns player may select any number of troops, as long as they are in that country
+                and there will be one left after movement player may select any adjacent country owned by player all steps proceding this step are reversable